fajmanjir/php-removed-generics-proposal/README.md

 ## Motivation

+## Main Concepts

+The main concepts of this proposal are that:

+- all syntax extensions must not change behavior of interpreted code
+- all syntax extensions must be easily removed by parser
+- can be used by static analysis tools to improve developer experience

 ## Introduction

 This document proposes generic types definition with implementation using removed generics.
 The purpose of removed generics is to enable specification of exact data types, which can be used by static analysis tools.
 Removed generics, by its definition, must not affect behavior of php interpreter.

-## Main Concepts

-The main concepts of this proposal are that:

-- all syntax extensions must not change behavior of interpreted code
-- all syntax extensions must be easily removed by parser

-## TODO

 Generics can specify the following types:

 - return type of function or method
 - parameter type of function or method
-- class property type
+- variables for subtypes of function definition, class definition, interface definition, trait definition or enum definition

-- array item type specification
+- subtypes of array value and index type
+- subtypes for any _currently parsable type_

 ## Basic function using generics